jacksonbenete/chainmail-houserules/Ad astra per aspera/README.md

 **X-wing**:
 - [1] Cabin
 - [2] Droid Module
-- [3] Turrent (Gun)
+- [3] Turret (Gun)
-- [4] Turrent (Gun)
+- [4] Turret (Gun)
 - [5] Shield Module
 - [6] Engine

 The X-Wing AC is 7 (Base 9, -2 from the Shield Module).

-It can shoot twice per turn (two Turrent guns installed) with +1 to hit (droid aid).
+It can shoot twice per turn (two Turret guns installed) with +1 to hit (droid aid).

-On a combat, the X-wing got hit once, the damage dice roll for a 4 result, so one of the Turrents got destroyed and the X-wing will attack only once per turn.
+On a combat, the X-wing got hit once, the damage dice roll for a 4 result, so one of the Turrets got destroyed and the X-wing will attack only once per turn.

-In the next round the X-wing got hit, the damage dice roll for a 4 result again, the Turrent is already destroyed so the damage move to the next slot, which is slot 5: Shield Module.
+In the next round the X-wing got hit, the damage dice roll for a 4 result again, the Turret is already destroyed so the damage move to the next slot, which is slot 5: Shield Module.
 The Shield Module is gone.

 After some rounds the X-wing got hit again, the damage dice roll for a 1 result, the cabin exploded and the Ship is gone, the pilot dead.